 Cold brew tea has become a great alternative not only for those who care about their calorie and sugar intake but also for people looking for natural flavors.
 As Evy Chen, founder of Evy Tea explains, iced tea is typically made with concentrate, sugar, and flavorings, whereas cold brew tea uses the whole tea leaves and cold filtered water.
 Unlike hot water, cold water cannot ‘burn’ the leaves, therefore cold brew tea has lower acidity than regular iced tea and no calories, since it doesn’t need sugar to reduce bitterness.

-One thing about the matcha cold brew process is that you can brew any grade of matcha.
 The Ikeda matcha team offers different grades of high premium organic matcha.
 Contact us to find out what your best choice is!